Rein Attemann, Puget Sound Advocacy Manager

 email: evan at wecprotects.org

-Maddie joined WEC in 2012.
-As Project Coordinator for the Aquatic Reserves project, she coordinates the education and engagement of local residents in protections of Puget Sound's most special places, our local Aquatic Reserves.
-This includes coordinating the design and implementation of science, outreach and technical programs at five locations.
+Maddie serves as a field organizer for WEC's climate and Puget Sound programs.
+She joined WEC in 2012 as Project Coordinator for the Aquatic Reserves project.
+For two years, she coordinated the education and engagement of local residents in protections of Puget Sound's most special places, our local Aquatic Reserves.

 A graduate from the University of Washington with majors in Environmental Studies and Business Administration, she has been an active volunteer for Seattle non-profits for a number of years.
 She previously worked with marketing firm TRAY Creative on marketing and social media projects for clients including several nonprofit organizations.
 A child a heart, she enjoys exploring the urban and wild areas of Washington.